boyuren158/DirichletFactor/README.md

-# **Note:** DirichletFactor is packaged and the source code is moved to [here](https://github.com/boyuren158/DirFactor).
-All updates will be posted only to the new repository and this repository will be deactivated.
+# **Note:** DirichletFactor is packaged and the source code has been moved [here](https://github.com/boyuren158/DirFactor).
+All updates will be posted only to the new repository and this repository has been deactivated.
 Thank you so much for your interest.

 # DirichletFactor
 Dirichlet factor analysis model and its application in microbiome data analysis.